fpl/lovergine.com/posts/2025-03-23-foss-toxicity-burnout-governance.md

-One of the biggest problem nowadays is having such governance clearly established for life, but another is also ensuring that users and developers know its existnce and respect it, the two side of the same problem
+One of the biggest problem nowadays is having such governance clearly established for life, but another is also ensuring that users and developers know its existnce and respect it, the two side of the same problem.